randlabs/walgo-vault/README.md

 ### User closeOut

 Closes the Vault, recover the ALGOs and pay pending fees.
 After this operation, the user must open the Vault again.
+It is required to burn all minted wALGOs before calling this operation.

 * Tx0:
   * Sender: Vault owner account